37 Years Ago: The Kinks Get Their Rock ‘n’ Roll Back on ‘Misfits’

 By the mid ‘70s, Ray Davies was so immersed in theatrical rock operas, he probably hadn’t noticed that he had lost all but the most devoted of the Kinks’ fans.
-The band’s string of albums in the first half of the decade was steady and, for the most part, forgettable: ‘Everybody’s in Show-Biz,’ the two-act ‘Preservation’ series, ‘Soap Opera,’ ‘Schoolboys in Disgrace.’
+The band’s string of albums in the first half of the decade was steady and, for the most part, forgettable: Everybody’s in Show-Biz, the two-act Preservation series, Soap Opera, Schoolboys in Disgrace.
 Can anyone name more than two songs from these five records?

-So when they returned a year later with ‘Misfits,’ Davies had learned his lesson.
-The album sounded like a direct sequel to ‘Sleepwalker.’
+So when they returned a year later with Misfits, Davies had learned his lesson.
+The album sounded like a direct sequel to Sleepwalker.
 Power chords, three-minute songs and arena-ready rockers filled the 10-track LP.
 None of the cuts pack the visceral punch of so many of the band’s ‘60s classics, but none of them sound like stuffy and dusted-off throwbacks your grandpa would like either.

-While ‘Misfits,’ which was released on May 18, 1978, didn’t climb as high as ‘Sleepwalker,’ it did make it to No. 40, their second-best showing since 1970’s ‘Lola vs. Powerman and the Moneygoround, Part One.’
-It also includes their first hit single since ‘Lola’ made it to the Top 10 eight years earlier, ‘A Rock ‘N’ Roll Fantasy,’ which hit No. 30.
-The following year, ‘Low Budget’ became the Kinks’ highest-charting album ever and one of their biggest sellers.
-‘Misfits’ helped set it up.
+While Misfits, which was released in May 1978, didn’t climb as high as Sleepwalker, it did make it to No. 40, their second-best showing since 1970’s Lola vs. Powerman and the Moneygoround, Part One.
+It also includes their first hit single since “Lola” made it to the Top 10 eight years earlier, “A Rock ‘N’ Roll Fantasy,” which hit No. 30.
+The following year, Low Budget became the Kinks’ highest-charting album ever and one of their biggest sellers.
+Misfits helped set it up.
 It’s a significant record in their career and, more importantly, in their commercial rebirth.

 See the Kinks and Other Rockers in the Top 100 Albums of the ’60s